| Précis of the WILL of |

 Précise and interpretation

 In view of the complexity of the original will, this précis and interpretation is offered.
-It is
+It

-coloured grey was not implemented under the terms of his will.
+italics.
+Text coloured grey was not implemented under the terms of his will.

 This is the last Will and Testament of me Thomas Crompton of Bridlington in the County of York

-Gentleman where by I give devise bequeath and dispose of my real and Personal Estates and Effects
+Gentleman where by I give devise bequeath and dispose of my real and Personal Estates and Effects in

-in manner following – that is to say
+manner following – that is to say

 - to my Grandson Thomas Crompton my silver cup which his father now has in his

-possession and also the Bedstead and Curtains now in my little room;-
+possession and also the Bedstead and Curtains now in my little room;

 - to my Grandson John Crompton my silver cup